flux-iac/tofu-controller/docs/branch_planner/getting-started.md

 ### Custom Configuration

-By default Branch Planner will look for a `branch-planner` ConfigMap in the same namespace as where the `tf-controller` is installed.
+By default, Branch Planner will look for the `branch-planner` ConfigMap in the same namespace as where the `tf-controller` is installed.
 That ConfigMap allows users to precisely specify which Terraform resources in a cluster should be monitored by Branch Planner.

 The ConfigMap has two fields: